lsst-uk/lsst-ir-fusion/dmu0/dmu0_VISTA/dmu0_VIDEO/readme.md

 SELECT * FROM videoSource WHERE ra BETWEEN 32.1 AND 38.2 AND dec BETWEEN -7.53 AND -1.52
 ```

-The video fields are fully included in HELP ones.
+The video fields are fully included in LSST.
+Only XMM is covered by HSC.

 In the catalogues, the position is given in radians (but strangely the queries
 above succeed) so the columns were renamed to `RA_radians` and `DEC_radians` and